integr8ly/Managed-Api-Service-Migrations/on-prem-to-rhoam/sops/create_sso_integration.md

 # Create SSO integration with additional tenants

-This SOP covers a scenario when SSO integration must be created for addtional (non default RHOAMs 3scale tenant) on cluster
+This SOP covers a scenario when SSO integration must be created for additional (non default RHOAMs 3scale tenant) on cluster

 ## Pre-req
 - access to 3scale master portal (this is due to the fact that each tenant where SSO integration must be created must be accessed via impersonation)